Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 The word “resists” is a military term.
 Secular Greek used “resists” of an army drawn up for battle.
 Pride calls for God to line up his forces against it.
-God will draw on his resources against the proud believer.
-God will set himself as an adversary and block the proud process.
+He will draw on his resources against the proud believer.
+The Lord will set himself as an adversary and block the proud person.

 “Resists” means to set against, to stand against.
 The word comes from the same root as the word “submit.”
-In other words, “resist” is a play on the word “submit.”
+In other words, “resist” is a play on the word “submit” earlier in this verse.
 “Submit” means to fall in line under.
-“Resists” means God gets in rank against proud people.
-God resists those who reject the authority of the leadership of the local church.
+“Resists” means God sets himself in rank against proud people and combats those who reject the authority of the leadership of the local church.

-Paul uses this word “resists” of Peter, the author of this epistle in the book of Galatians,
+Paul uses this same Greek word “resists” of Peter, the author of this epistle in the book of Galatians,

 Gal 2:11, “Now when Peter had come to Antioch, I withstood him to his face, because he was to be blamed.”

 “Proud” comes from two words: above and to appear.
 The term “proud” means to show above, appear over.
 He appears above others (Luke 1:51; Rom.
 1:30; 2 Tim.
 3:2; Jas.
 4:6).
-He is arrogant, disdainful, and proud.
-He is overweening and ostentatiously proud.
+He is arrogant, disdainful, and is overweening.
+This person is ostentatiously proud.

-This person loves to play king of the mountain, gaining ascendancy over other people.
+This person loves to play king of the mountain, gaining ascendancy over others.
 He is arrogant and haughty.
 He does not recognize that what he has, he has from God.
-Because of his pride, he does not accept the authority of the leadership of the local church.
+Because of pride, he does not accept the authority of the leadership of the local church.
 He is anti-establishment in his sentiment.

 Jas 4:6, “But He gives more grace.
 Therefore He says: